Colon Cancer Symptoms

 • Carcinoid Tumors This type of cancer starts in the hormone-producing cells in the intestines.

-• Gastrointestinal Stomal Tumors These tumors begin in the nerve cells of the wall of the GI tract.
+• Gastrointestinal (GI) Stomal Tumors These tumors begin in the nerve cells of the wall of the GI tract.
 Sometimes these tumors are benign, but they can also be cancerous.

 • Lymphomas While these cancers of the immune system typically occur in the lymph nodes, they can also start in other organs, such as the colon or rectum.